LaboPC/HiSST-schemes_TB_2023/README.md

 # HiSST scheme for _Pseudomonas aeruginosa_ :

+The databases for each locus are available in the [Pseudomonas_aeruginosa](https://github.com/LaboPC/HiSST-schemes_TB_2023/tree/main/Pseudomonas_aeruginosa) directory file.

 > Description will be available soon

 # HiSST scheme for _Stenotrophomonas maltophilia_ :

+The databases for each locus are available in the [Stenotrophomonas_maltophilia](https://github.com/LaboPC/HiSST-schemes_TB_2023/tree/main/Stenotrophomonas_maltophilia) directory file.

 > Description will be available soon